Cloud Insidr

 /usr/share/wordpress-mu/wp-config\.php -- system_u:object_r:httpd_sys_script_exec_t:s0

-The above line indicates that the main configuration file of WordPress named wp-config.php should receive the SELinux security context label:
+The above line indicates that the main configuration file of WordPress named wp-config.php should receive the following SELinux security context label:

 system_u:object_r:httpd_sys_script_exec_t:s0